 Here are some of our favorite places to eat in West End and nearby:

-New since last summer, 640 West Community Cafe is an exciting addition to the neighborhood!
-As with many restaurants in West End, 640 West isn’t open late, but it’s worth coming to the theatre early to have a chance to stop by.
+640 West Community Cafe is an easy walk from the theatre and serves incredible sandwiches, wraps, salads and smoothies.
+Like many restaurants in West End, 640 West isn’t open late, but it’s worth coming to the theatre early to have a chance to stop by.

 We recommend you call in your order if you want a sandwich, as meals are made fresh to order and can sometimes take awhile.
 But their baked goods are every bit as delicious as they look and are ready-made.